DunedinJS/dunedin-modern-javascript/workshops/2/exploring.md

 Make sure you've moved into the project directory `cd my-app`.
 Then run `npm start` in one terminal window/tab and run `npm test` in another.
-You'll make use of both of these during development.
+You'll use both of these during development.

 Open [`http://localhost:3000`](http://localhost:3000) in your web browser.